patrickjkennedy/LimerickAnimalWelfare/README.md

 ## Attribution

-Code samples and snippets from external sources are referenced as such as comments in the HTML and CSS.
+Code samples and content (such as copy) from external sources are referenced as such as comments in the HTML and CSS.
 The images are from Pexels, [and are free for personal and commercial purposes](https://www.pexels.com/photo-license/).
 The home and heart images from index.html are from [Nucleo's free pack](https://nucleoapp.com/).